 Relevant third party information has been extracted from sources as specified in this Prospectus.
-Each of PGHC and Phoenix confirm that such information has been accurately reproduced and that, so far as they are aware and are able to ascertain, no facts have been omitted which would render the reproduced information inaccurate or misleading.
+The Issuer confirms that such information has been accurately reproduced and that, so far as it is aware and is able to ascertain, no facts have been omitted which would render the reproduced information inaccurate or misleading.